-This effort will be expanded as Phase 2 commences.
-This will provide an opportunity for two-way dialogue between the public, stakeholders, department staff and consultants to share concerns and ideas for improvement.
-You can also click here to receive notifications and updates regarding the HCP process and upcoming meetings.
+To date, ODF has hosted meetings open to the public to provide an opportunity for the public, stakeholders, department staff and consultants to share concerns and ideas for improvement.
+Past meeting presentations are posted on this page under "Resources," and future meeting notices will be posted on this page.
+These are an opportunity for two-way dialogue between the public, stakeholders, department staff and consultants to share concerns and ideas for improvement.
+Sign up to receive notifications and updates regarding the HCP process and upcoming meetings.